jltsiren/simple-sds/SERIALIZATION.md

 1. Length of the vector of bits as an element.
 2. Bitvector storing the high parts.
 3. Integer vector storing the low parts.

+**Note:** The encoding also supports multisets / duplicate items, but the semantics are not fully clear yet.